Name

 (required) the IP address or DNS hostname of the left participant's public-network interface, Currently, IPv4 and IPv6 IP addresses are supported.
 If a DNS hostname is used, it will be resolved to an IP address on load time, and whenever a connection is rekeying or restarting (such as when restarted via a DPD failure detection).
 This allows one to use a DNS hostname when the endpoint is on a dynamic IP address.

 There are several magic values.
 If it is %defaultroute, left will be filled in automatically with the local address of the default-route interface (as determined at IPsec startup time); this also overrides any value supplied for leftnexthop.
 (Either left or right may be %defaultroute, but not both.)
 The value %any signifies an address to be filled in (by automatic keying) during negotiation.
 The value %opportunistic signifies that both left and leftnexthop are to be filled in (by automatic keying) from DNS data for left's client.
 The value can also contain the interface name, which will then later be used to obtain the IP address from to fill in.
 For example %ppp0.
-The values %group and %opportunisticgroup makes this a policy group conn: one that will be instantiated into a regular or opportunistic conn for each CIDR block listed in the policy group file with the same name as the conn.

 If using IP addresses in combination with NAT, always use the actual local machine's (NATed) IP address, and if the remote (eg right=) is NATed as well, the remote's public (not NATed) IP address.
 Note that this makes the configuration no longer symmetrical on both sides, so you cannot use an identical configuration file on both hosts.